Midsommar (dir. Ari Aster, 2019) – A visit to Swedish village’s midsummer festival gradually devolves into a series of chilling rituals.

 There, Christian’s friends make clear their disdain for her presence, adding to Dani’s grief.
 Her anxiety heightens as she tries to hide it.
 But her emotional dependence on an unappreciative partner leaves her visibly vulnerable, as though without him, she may fall.

 Continue reading “Movie Review: Midsommar (2019)”

 Hereditary (dir.
 Ari Aster, 2018) – After the death of the Grahams’ matriarch, the family starts to unravel terrifying secrets about their ancestry.

 Hereditary pulls us deep into disorienting madness of suffocating intensity, both real and imagined.

 The Grahams are haunted, though ghosts play little part in their malaise.
 Hereditary takes a leaf from Roman Polanski’s Rosemary’s Baby that takes interest in deep-seated human paranoia with just a side of the supernatural, clawing the surface mud for invisible anxieties beneath the everyman.

 Such fears have consumed Annie (Toni Collette) from a very young age.
 Some of which owes to her mother, whose mysterious past hides ancestral secrets darker than she ever imagined.
 The revelations pull Annie into the cabalistic world that soon endangers her husband Steve (Gabriel Byrne) and teenage children Peter (Alex Wolff) and Charlie (Milly Shapiro).

-The disturbing subject, taboo to many, makes for dark intrigue.
+The disturbing subject of incest, taboo to many, makes for dark intrigue.
 But it is the reverse expectations that rouse interest.
-It is disorienting to see the expected roles of father and son exchanged in this abusive relationship, where the latter is likely to be the victim.
-The inverted relations do well to evoke discomfort.
+It is disorienting to see the exchanged roles of father and son in this abusive relationship, where the latter is more likely to be the victim.
+The inverted relations do well to evoke additional discomfort.

 Continue reading “Short Film Review: The Strange Thing About The Johnsons”